 At Novo Nordisk we are committed to conducting our business in a financially, environmentally and socially responsible way.
 As climate change has global implications on all three dimensions, and poses a significant threat to human health and development, taking steps to reduce our impact is both an act of long-term risk mitigation and corporate responsibility.

-Recognising that climate change - as the diabetes pandemic - is related to the consumption and lifestyle trends of high and middle income economies, climate change is also an unprecedented opportunity to bring the world on a healthier, more sustainable course.
+Recognising that climate change and the diabetes pandemic are related to the consumption and lifestyle trends of high and middle income economies, taking actions to reduce carbon emissions are also an unprecedented opportunity to bring the world on a healthier, more sustainable course.

 Recognising the complexity and cross cutting nature of climate change, Novo Nordisk has taken a partnership approach to address this global challenge.
 We encourage partnerships and recognise that this approach often leads to better and more innovative solutions.

-- Novo Nordisk is a signatory to the The UN Global Compact: Caring for Climate Leadership platform and The Bali Communiqué, The Poznan Communiqué, The Trillion Tonne Communiqué, The Copenhagen Communiqué and The Cancun Communiqué of the Prince of Wales' Corporate Leaders Group.
+Novo Nordisk is a signatory to The UN Global Compact: Caring for Climate Leadership platform and has signed up for the RE 100 initiative.